Blurb Appreciation Reviews presents its third review!

 Monty becomes the recluse who loves to study.
 He never fit in with the kids.
-While the rest loved to carry on with their childhood masti, he preferred to study, making him a misfit in his own right.
+While the rest loved to carry on with their childhood masti, he preferred to study, making him a misfit in his own way.

 Karuna socially learnt silence and being apologetic from her mother’s submission to her abusive father.
 Yet she still had the guts to speak up when it was needed, breaking free from her socially constructed and expected silence.

-Minnie on the other hand was always the bold one who took steps to change her life be it jobs or applying abroad for study.
+Minnie, on the other hand, was always the bold one who took steps to change her life be it jobs or applying abroad for study.

-Then there is their family itself, the mothers are unnamed but tied by blood and distinctive traits: one married in wealth but not love and the other married the man of her choice and later on lost her teeth because of a poorly executed decision; their maternal grandmother who ferociously took care of the farm, the hyper masculine, Lalli, Karuna and Michael’s father or their quirky Aunt Veer who had take great pains to not get married (like dyeing her hair orange or putting on braces to shock the groom’s side!).
-Aunt Veer is one those stereotypical aunts that one has who does not marry and is one of the cool aunts! 😀
+Then there is their family itself, the mothers are unnamed but tied by blood and distinctive traits: one married in wealth but not love and the other married the man of her choice and later on lost her teeth because of a poorly executed decision; their maternal grandmother who ferociously took care of the farm, the hyper masculine, Lalli, Karuna and Michael’s father or their quirky Aunt Veer who had taken great pains to not get married (like dyeing her hair orange or putting on braces to shock the groom’s side!).
+Aunt Veer is one those stereotypical Indian aunts that one has who does not marry and is one of the cool aunts! 😀

 A Quick Word

-Set in Patiala in Punjab, the beginning of the novel itself talks about the idea of belonging and who qualifies to belong to that city.
+Set in Patiala in Punjab, the beginning of the novel itself brushes upon the idea of belonging and who qualifies to belong to that city.
 It takes a jibe at the royalty for thinking that they are the only ones who truly belong.
 It then traces how the relationships in Patiala can be solely based on the need to belong and the need to hobnob with the social elite.

 Another particularly charming aspect of the story is how the two female cousins grow up and in the end of the story, find solace with each other, along with strengthening their earlier solidarity.
 Both Karuna and Minnie took widely different paths yet were bonded to each other through the past and through advice.
 Later their diverging paths met in a far away country where they were racked by guilt, particularly Minnie.
 The fact that they survived the story and not the boys also shows their fortitude and perseverance in a different form.
 They did not have to struggle through any specifically obvious and tremendous obstacle but perhaps the small things such as society’s view of women or simply the fact of belonging can irk some enough to fight it as well.
 They overcome that or at least have tried to which in itself can be quite a struggle.
-In that way, though, The Patiala Quartet is about four siblings (hence the name quartet: title fetish strike two!), its focus later on on the two sisters and their growth highlights the bildungsoman nature of the novel.
+In that way, though, The Patiala Quartet, is about four siblings (hence the name quartet: title fetish strike two!), its focus later on on the two sisters and their growth highlights the bildungsoman nature of the novel.
 For once, it is not about the boys surviving their ordeals and violence but rather how the girls survived the many invisible barriers that came their way.
 They carved their own space despite the society’s ill wills and poisonous gossiping.